- Creative solutions

 After a two year illness David Hewitt sadly passed away in May 2009.
 His involvement in the company was transferred to his wife Rachael who became a member of staff later in the year, joining Weblinks as an Account Executive.
 Rachael now works alongside Martin liaising with clients on the print side of the business and helping to keep the company accounts in order.

-Oliver Rackley joined Weblinks and after taking a keen interest in Search Engine Optimisation became the SEO developer.
+Oliver Rackley joined Weblinks and after taking a keen interest in Search Engine Optimisation became an SEO developer.
 Olly spent the whole year studying SEO and researched ways to benefit Weblinks clients.
+As a result of this, Weblinks was able to offer a new SEO reporting service providing clients with an easy to use set of online reporting tools.

-Jessica Williams joined Weblinks as an assistant programmer and began a year of studying and learning how to write programs for website server side solutions.
-Weblinks launched a new SEO research and analysis service for clients in all fields of expertise.
+Jessica Williams joined Weblinks part-time as an assistant to Paul Vellacott.
+As a trainee programmer Jess began a year of studying and learning how to write web-based programs for server side solutions.

 Some of our recently completed projects